 The amount of changes is different in these scenarios, but if you look closely, you can see that in both cases where promotional emails are disabled, the published course changes from free to paid twice.

-In order to send a promotional email or educational announcement, you must be listed as a visible instructor for the course.
-If you're not listed as a visible instructor, then the Compose icon will not be active on the Communications page.
+In order to send promotional emails and educational announcements for a course, instructors must be listed as visible and have the manage permission enabled.
+If you do not have the required permissions, then the Compose icon will not be active on the Communications page.

 The educational announcement and promotional email text editor does not support emojis, so do not include emojis in your message.
 Doing so will cause formatting and delivery errors.